H3nr1X/Go-TriggerBot/README.md

 ____________________________

-Credit to https://guidedhacking.com/members/meow.160618/ for the memory library.
+Credit to https://guidedhacking.com/members/meow.160618/ for the memory library, and credit to https://github.com/Snaacky for the original python source, that i translated to Go.